 Does the umbrella charge a fixed weekly/monthly fee, or do they charge a percentage of your gross invoice value?
 Do they charge if you have time off?
 Make sure you are quoted the gross weekly or monthly fee, rather than the fee after higher rate tax relief, as this may not apply to you.

 3. Does the umbrella provide insurance cover?

-You would typically expect to be covered for Professional Indemnity insurance, as well as employers and public liability cover, as most clients require contractors to be adequately insured before starting an assignment.
+You would typically expect to be provided with Professional Indemnity insurance cover, as well as a employers and public liability policy, as most clients require contractors to be adequately insured before starting an assignment.
 In the case of PI insurance, make sure your specific skill/trade is covered, as less mainstream occupations may be excluded from a blanket policy.

 4. Company History / Compliance

 How many contractor clients does the umbrella have on board, and how long has the company been operating?
 Has the company been assessed for compliance with tax legislation?
 What arrangements has the scheme made to ensure compliance with the Agency Workers Regulations?

 If the company claims to have a ‘special’ expenses dispensation, or says that you can claim for a wide range of unreceipted expenses – be very weary.
 You can only claim for expenses that have wholly incurred in the course of your contracting work.
 Read our popular article to expenses dispensations.

 Slogans like ‘HMRC approved’ don’t mean anything.
 HMRC doesn’t ‘approve’ any company – this just means they have allowed the umbrella company to have a ‘dispensation’ to simplify the way expenses are accounted for.